Lapin0t/phd-manuscript/main/02_games.typ

 description of games, obtaining back indexed polynomial functors, or more precisely their type theoretic incarnation as _indexed containers_~#mcite(<AltenkirchGHMM15>).
 Remember that the reason for preferring games over indexed containers was to ease swapping client and server.
+#guil[This was not explained before.]
+But since
-But since strategies are inherently biased towards one side, we might as well use the simpler notion.
+strategies are inherently biased towards one side, we might as well use the simpler notion.